-The orb was supposed to be filled with white limbo light, but Scott Derrickson felt the concept would then be unoriginal and changed the colour to greenish, a more appropriate colour for an environmentally conservative race.
+The orb was supposed to be filled with white limbo light, but Director Scott Derrickson felt the concept would then be unoriginal, and changed the color to greenish, a more appropriate color for an environmentally conservative race.

 Renowned astronomer Seth Shostak was hired as a consultant on the film.
 He reviewed the script several times for errors, and gave suggestions for making the scientists less dry: "Real scientists don't describe an object entering the solar system as 'notable for the fact that it was not moving in an asteroidal ellipse, but moving at nearly 3*10 to the 7 meters per second'.
 More likely, they would say that there was 'a god-damned rock headed our way!'"
 He also noted the scientists should refer to one another by a first name basis.

 In Harry Bates' short story "Farewell to the Master", upon which the movie is based, the last line revealed a dramatically different angle.
 It reads: "'You misunderstand,' the mighty robot had said.
 'I am the master.'"

 Keanu Reeves recorded the line "Klaatu barada nikto" twice, and one recording was played backward and spliced with the other (which was left normal) to make the overall dialogue sound more otherworldly.

 The line "Klaatu barada nikto" from The Day the Earth Stood Still (1951), was re-used in this film at Keanu Reeves's insistence.
 In both films, the line is used to stop Gort from attacking the humans.
 It is also the same phrase that Ash from Army of Darkness (1992) must say before he removes the Necronomicon.

 According to the filmmakers, John Cleese was the most difficult choice in casting, as he was primarily noted for comic roles.
 Cleese felt that at his age, a dramatic role with subtle humor would be an easier role to play, rather than another manic old man.